The 17 Best Downtown Paso Robles Tasting Rooms

 There are more than 200 tasting rooms in Paso Robles, many of those can be found within walking distance of one another and centrally located in the heart of downtown.
 From highly acclaimed brands opening second locations to family-owned and operated micro-wineries to edgy renegades whose style fits best tucked away in an industrial locale.
 The downtown wine landscape has been growing by not only the number of tasting rooms but also by the type of wine experiences offered.

 Mix wine and history at Cloak & Dagger and Derby.
-Overlooking the park located in the Historic Municipal Bath House is new kid on the block Cloak & Dagger Wines.
-The bathhouse was built in 1888 over sulfur springs, included a plunge, and 37 bath rooms!
-The limited production wines are extraordinary, and all have a conspiracy theory theme with unique labels and names Freemasons, Illuminati, Skull and Bones Society, the Trilateral Commission, the Deep State, and even Area 51.
+Overlooking the park located in the Historic Municipal Bath House is the new kid on the block Cloak & Dagger Wines.
+The bathhouse was built in 1888 over sulfur springs, including a plunge, and 37 bathrooms!
+The limited-production wines are extraordinary, and all have a conspiracy theory theme with unique labels and names Freemasons, Illuminati, Skull, and Bones Society, the Trilateral Commission, the Deep State, and even Area 51.
+Around the corner is one of the newer brands to the Paso wine scene, Stilson Cellars.
+This boutique family winery was established in 2019 when the Stilson family purchased the small vineyard and olive orchard in the Geneseo District.
+The tasting room opened in 2021 and it’s been creating quite the buzz!
+The wines are full of personality, finesse, structure, and bold Paso fruit.
+And the Stilson Family are a pure joy that will welcome you with open arms and hospitality.
 Nearby in the Paso Robles Almond Growers Building is home to Derby Wine Estates.
 This spectacular 11,000 square feet building was once a warehouse and processing plant Paso’s biggest crop, almonds.
 Taste the diverse wines in the art deco tasting room, tour the historic facility and spend some time in their outdoor lounge.

-Two rebel winemakers that are full of personality and are always pushing the limits of creativity are Straight out of Paso and Herman Story.
+Two rebel winemakers that are full of personality and are always pushing the limits of creativity are Herman Story and Iron Oaks.
 Nestled in an industrial block is the cellar and tasting room of Herman Story Wines.
 This boisterous brand colors outside the lines with no-nonsense opulent wines sourcing grapes from the best vineyards on the Central Coast.
 You’ll find the labels are as rambunctious as the renegade winemaker and his crew, don’t miss these highly acclaimed wines.
-One of the newest tasting rooms downtown is the second brand of Bodega de Edgar, Straight out of Paso.
-This new project was started to showcase the varietals that have made Paso Robles into the wine country it is today.
-The cool tasting room has a great high-energy outdoor space where you can always find local bands jamming.
+Rebel cowboy brand Iron Oaks was built and created to bring easily approachable and delicious wines to everyone.
+From the first-time taster to the seasoned wine connoisseur.
+Based on the principle that wine can be an easy-going libation to enjoy just as much as an ice-cold beer or a perfectly made cocktail.
+The Americana labels are as boisterous proprietor/winemaker is, as Iron Oaks was born for the fun of it.

 Perfectly situated across from the downtown park on Thirteenth Street is the second location of the world-renowned JUSTIN Vineyards & Winery, JUSTIN Downtown.
 Enjoy wines by the glass or bottle in the modern space and enjoy lunch in the cozy dining area that features indulgent cuisine from their onsite chef.
 Be sure to ‘look down’ when you are visiting to see the underground wine cellar.
 JUSTIN helped put Paso wines on the map back in the 80s and you’ll see why in their downtown location.